Fixing three dimensional geometries from entanglement entropies of CFT$_2$: Discussions and conclusion

+\begin{enumerate} \item The advantages of our method is to also cover the time-like direction of the spacetime metric naturally.
+This is very difficult because we know only the information of the lower dimensional theories.

+\item Our objective is to determine not only the linear order but also the singularity and event horizon of BTZ spacetime.
+The behaviors of black hole's singularity and event horizon cannot be extracted using the leading term of the spacetime metric directly.
+This is why we use more results of EEs, and aim to fix more accurate leading behaviors of bulk geometries. \end{enumerate}

+Therefore, in this paper, our aim is not to explain how bulk geometry emerges from EEs, or to derive the bulk dynamics (Einstein's equation) from the boundary theory but only to show that the EEs of $\mathrm{CFT}_{2}$ are sufficient to fix the leading behaviors of the bulk spacetime geometries.

-All the derivations in this paper can be put into this pattern.
-Consequently all GR quantities, such as the connection, Riemann tensor etc. can be constructed subsequently.
-This equation indicates some new interpretations: \begin{itemize} \item Spacetime is not an emergent structure from quantum entanglement, but is quantum entanglement itself, simply looked from a different angle. \item Quantum entanglement with different lengths knits the spacetime. \end{itemize} There is another point deserves a special stress.
-Our results demonstrated that when we treat the energy scale as a usual space-like dimension, the CFT contains almost all the classical information of the dual geometry, at least for $d=2$.
-In AdS/CFT correspondence, to compare the correlation functions of the dual theories, limits are taken to push the AdS$_{d+1}$ bulk-to-bulk correlation function onto the boundary, and then match the CFT$_{d}$ correlation function \cite{Witten:1998qj}.
-But how to lift the CFT$_{d}$ correlation function into the bulk directly is still an open question.
-From our derivations, however, once treat the energy scale as an extra dimension, after imposing some consistent constraints, it might be possible to derive the bulk-to-bulk correlation function from the boundary-to-boundary one.
-Think it over, there are two equations to govern the dynamics of operators in QFT: the Callan-Symanzik (RG) equation and the equation of motion (EOM).
-The Callan-Symanzik equation tells us how the operators evolve with respect to energy scales.
+Another point deserves a special emphasis.
+Our results demonstrate that when we treat the energy scale as a usual space-like dimension, the CFT contains almost all the classical information of the dual geometry, at least for $d=2$.
+In AdS/CFT correspondence, to compare the correlation functions of the dual theories, we take limits to push the AdS$_{d+1}$ bulk-to-bulk correlation function onto the boundary and then match the CFT$_{d}$ correlation function \cite{Witten:1998qj}.
+However, the method of lifting the CFT$_{d}$ correlation function into the bulk directly is still an open question.
+Our derivations show that when we treat the energy scale as an extra dimension, after imposing some consistent constraints, the bulk-to-bulk correlation function from the boundary-to-boundary can be derived.
+Thinking it over, we observe that two equations govern the dynamics of operators in QFT: the Callan-Symanzik (RG) equation and equation of motion (EOM).
+The Callan-Symanzik equation informs us how the operators evolve with respect to energy scales.
 The EOM determines the evolution of the operators with respect to spacetime coordinates.
-Therefore, logically, it is very nature to conjecture
+Therefore, logically, we can naturally conjecture that

 \fbox{ }